Greek deal prospects rise, euro ministers to meet

 An opinion poll on Wednesday showed that PASOK, which ruled Greece until Papandreou's government collapsed last November, has most to fear from elections.
 The monthly survey by Public Issue for Kathimerini newspaper showed support for PASOK had collapsed to eight percent from the nearly 44 percent it commanded when it returned to power in 2009.

+"Greeks cannot any longer stand this torment of constant insecurity that is destroying the country and hurting our national dignity," it said.
+"The prime minister must end this endless bargaining that demeans the country and its citizens."

+Euro zone officials say the full package must be agreed with Greece and approved by the euro zone, ECB and IMF before February 15 so that complex legal paperwork can be completed in time to avoid a bond redemption deadline on March 20.

-(Additional reporting by Ingrid Melander, George Georgiopoulos and Harry Papachristou in Athens and Paul Carrel in Frankfurt; Writing by David Stamp and Deepa Babington,; editing by Mike Peacock)
+(Additional reporting by Ingrid Melander and Harry Papachristou in Athens and Paul Carrel in Frankfurt; Writing by David Stamp and Deepa Babington; editing by Elizabeth Piper/Mike Peacock)